oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-12-24-weeklywtf.markdown

 Note after each line end (`0x0a`) there is the two hex bytes `0xc2` and `0xa0`

-Technically, this is UTF-8 for a 'non breaking space', same as HTML entity `&nbsp;` you can read about it at https://www.fileformat.info/info/unicode/char/00a0/index.htm
+Technically, this is UTF-8 for a 'non breaking space', same as HTML entity `&nbsp;` you can read about it at [https://www.fileformat.info/info/unicode/char/00a0/index.htm]()

-WHen the original text was pasted into vim it doesnt show anything for these bytes by default, even though vim usually shows other control characters like CTRL+X as `^X`
+When the original text was pasted into vim it doesnt show anything for these bytes by default, even though vim usually shows other control characters like CTRL+X as `^X`

 The resulting file doesn't show anything when output via `cat` either.